ameru/3D-Printing-Models/README.md

 - MakerBot Replicator Z18 3D Printer for the actual printing.
 You can buy one here if you have $5.5k to drop: <https://www.bhphotovideo.com/c/product/1039972-REG/makerbot_mp05950_replicator_z18_3d_printer.html/?ap=y&ap=y&smp=y&smp=y&lsft=BI%3A514&gclid=EAIaIQobChMI7IKhltSC6AIVchitBh0LcwZ4EAQYCCABEgJigPD_BwE>

 ## Items queued for printing:
 - A motor operated fan.
-I printed the blades with MakerBot, but saudered the wires and fused them with the switch using pliers and a riny blowtorch.
+I printed the blades with MakerBot, but saudered the wires and fused them with the switch using pliers and a tiny blowtorch.
 - A phone case.
 The plastic is pretty durable!
 - A keychain ring.
-Hey I wanted to have something cool too!
+Just because I can.